Calcium carbonate

 Occurs in nature as calcite, aragonite, vaterite, chalk, marble, travertine, ikaite, glendonite and pearl minerals.

-Can be bought in hardware store (as "marble crumb", "marble flour"), office supply store (as "chalk" - mixed calcium carbonate and sulfate), fertilizers store and grocery store (eggshell).
+Can be bought in hardware store (as "marble crumb", "marble flour"), office supply store (as "chalk" - mixed calcium carbonate and sulfate) and fertilizers store.

 Reaction between calcium chloride or nitrate and baking soda, sodium carbonate or potassium carbonate